NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

-This foolder contains the headlines datafile, which includes 548,629 headlines from 8 different German news outlets in 8 different categories from 01.01.2013 to 30.04.2023.
 Roughly 2% (11,109) were labeled manually into Negative and NotNegative:
 Negative NotNegative
 6546        4563
 #### Naive guess

-In order to be able to evaluate our models, we perform human coding of about 2\% (11,109) of the headlines.
-We, randomly chose 2\% of the observations, and a team of 7 family members coded the headlines into \textbf{Negative} or \textbf{NotNegative}.
-We labeled the headlines according to the maximum coding\footnote{e.g., if 5 coded the headline as Negative and 2 as NotNegative, we assigned NotNegative}.
-We labeled the data according to the sentiment rather than the content of the headline.
-I.e., if a headline contains negative content but is expressed in positive/ neutral language, it is classified as NotNegative.
-Note that otherwise, it would be very hard to classify headlines because human (political) opinion would be included\footnote{E.g., a headline about Covid-19 lockdowns could be classified differently according to the opinion of the coder}.
-A full list of guidelines and sample codings are provided in appendix \ref{appendix:1}.
-In total, 6546 (~59\%) headlines were classified as Negative; 4563 (~41\%) were classified as NotNegative.

-\subsubsection{Naive guess}
 When analyzing performance statistics of our statistical models, we have to get an idea of what a specific value of accuracy means.
 When we predict a headline as Negative without using any model, one reasonable guess would be to use the mean outcome of the data\footnote{the naive guess is the most common outcome of the dependent variable = the human coding}.
 In our case, roughly 59\% of the headlines are Negative, which means that even by making the simplest possible guess, we would get an accuracy of 0.589252.

 ### Scraping full article